 Course Code: EDUC629 Course ID: 4361 Credit Hours: 3 Level: Graduate

-This advanced graduate course will examine the current best practices for personalization for each individual student in our K-16 classrooms.
-Personalization is closely related to two additionally important terms: individualization and differentiation.
-All three terms require a shift from a teacher-centered approach to an authentic student-centered approach.
-A true student-centered focus requires tailoring of lessons to the abilities, interests, preferences, future life dreams, socio-emotional attributes, and other needs of individual students.
+This advanced graduate course will examine the evidence-based practices for individual and collective student personalization in K-16+ classrooms and similar settings.
+Personalization is closely related to two additionally important approaches: individualization and differentiation.
+All three require a shift from a teacher-centered approach to an authentic student-centered approach.
+An effective student-centered focus requires tailoring of lessons to the abilities, interests, preferences, future life dreams, socio-emotional attributes, and other individual and collective needs of diverse students.
 The course examines motivation, assessment, and technological tools and how they pertain to personalization in online, face-to-face and hybrid contexts.
-(Candidates in the M. Ed.
-Teaching-Concentration in Secondary Social Studies program must take the 16-week course version per the West Virginia Board of Education-no exceptions.)

 Upon successful completion of this course, candidates will be able to: